PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Details about Controllable Experiment

 In this appendix, we provide additional Pareto plots to complement the analysis presented in expriments section.
 Specifically, Figures\ref{fig:pareto_goemotion} and \ref{fig:pareto_dbpedia} illustrate the trade-offs between in-distribution (IID) and out-of-distribution (OOD) performances for fine-tuned LLaMA2-7B-Chat and Qwen2.5-3B-Instruct models across two additional datasets: GoEmotions and DBPedia.

-Each plot shows the IID accuracy (x-axis) evaluated directly on the respective dataset’s held-out test set, and the OOD accuracy (y-axis) evaluated on the Banking77 dataset without further fine-tuning.
+Each plot shows the IID accuracy ($x$-axis) evaluated directly on the respective dataset’s held-out test set, and the OOD accuracy ($y$-axis) evaluated on the Banking77 dataset without further fine-tuning.
 Points within each plot represent model checkpoints captured at different training intervals, with colors indicating the respective fine-tuning methods used.

 Consistent with our observations in the main text, the proposed method frequently occupies positions near the Pareto front.
 This indicates its effectiveness in maintaining a balanced performance between achieving high accuracy on IID tasks and exhibiting strong generalization to OOD scenarios.